oskip0906/Daily-World-Diary/README.md

    - Navigate to the Python file named `generate_diary.py` and execute the program.

 4. **Locate Your New Diary:**
-   - The newly generated diary will be saved as a txt file with today's date as its name in the `daily_diaries` folder.
+   - The new diary will be saved as a text file with today's date as its name in the `daily_diaries` folder.
    - Launch the webpage at `index.html` to view it.